-The practical nursing program is provided in a distance learning format.
+The practical nursing program is provided in a hybrid distance learning format.
+The lecture courses will be online and the clinical and lab courses will be in a hybrid format where some content is online and some is on campus or at assigned clinical sites.
 Students will be required to come to the City College campus for some labs and clinical experiences.
 Students will be liable for their own transportation and lodging.
 When students are admitted into the program they will be given a schedule of dates and times for required attendance on campus.
 Whenever possible, the dates and times will be lumped together so students will only be coming to campus once or twice a month for two to four days, which may include weekends.